-Impairment of financial assets is recognized in accordance with the expected credit loss (ECL) model.
-Impairment calculations are also based on forward-looking information to report expected credit losses.
-The impairment rules in IFRS 9 cover all financial assets that are valued at accrued acquisition value and fair value via other comprehensive income.
+Impairment calculations are based on forward-looking information to report expected credit losses.
+The impairment rules in IFRS 9 cover all financial assets that are valued at amortized cost and fair value via other comprehensive income.

 When measuring expected credit losses, previous events, current circumstances and reasonable and substantiated forecasts that influence the expected likelihood of receiving future cash flows from the asset are considered.